 Cutting the cable cord is another great way to save big on monthly expenses.
 Check out our comparison of cable versus streaming to see if cutting the cord is a good option for you.
 If you decide to ditch cable, here are a few great alternatives that could help you save up to $1,000 per year.

-According to Leichtman Research Group, the average pay-TV service costs $107 per month.
+According to a recent report from data analysis firm DecisionData, the average American household cable bill is now more than $200 a month.
 By switching to a streaming TV service, you can easily save from $40 to almost $100 per month!